 Past topics have included What Should Attorneys have in their Engagement Letters, Horton v.
-Jones Case on Electronic Wills, Qualified Opportunity Funds and Opportunity Zones, The Future is Here: Dealing with Bitcoins and Cryptocurrencies in Tax and Estate Planning, and Security of Clients’ Information, and 9100 Relief.
+Jones Case on Electronic Wills, Qualified Opportunity Funds and Opportunity Zones, The Future is Here: Dealing with Bitcoins and Cryptocurrencies in Tax and Estate Planning, and Security of Clients’ Information.
 You may listen and subscribe to the series through many popular podcast players:

 ACTEC Trust and Estate Talk is made possible through support of the ACTEC Foundation.
 NAEPC is grateful to The American College of Trust and Estate Counsel for offering this valuable benefit to our members.

 Significant concerns have been expressed over the years by the legal profession and consumers about the percentage fees, or “contingency fees,” charged by some heir locator firms.
 Many heir locator firms, otherwise known as “heir hunters,” use questionable, high-pressure tactics to obtain excessive percentage fees of inheritances.
 In order to protect their percentage fees, heir hunters may withhold the name of the deceased, and even the amount of the inheritance until the heir agrees to sign a contract.
 This means heirs are being asked to sign away a percentage of an unknown amount and heir hunter fees can sometimes be as much as 50% of the person’s inheritance.
 There is A Better Way.

 To receive your complimentary copy of our Laminated Consanguinity Chart showing degrees of relationship by blood, please contact us at 1-800-663-2255 or email us at firstname.lastname@example.org.
 The Laminated Consanguinity Chart is a great resource to reference when meeting with clients or to use as an educational tool in seminars.

 Visit our website at HeirSearch.com for more information.